amd/aocl-data-analytics/doc/factorization/factorization_intro.rst

    "n_components", "integer", ":math:`i=1`", "Number of principal components to compute", ":math:`1 \le i`" "svd solver", "string", ":math:`s=` `auto`", "Which LAPACK routine to use for the underlying singular value decomposition", ":math:`s=` `auto`, `gesdd`, `gesvd`, or `gesvdx`."

-If the `PCA method` option is set to `'svd'` then no standardization is performed.
+If the `pca method` option is set to `svd` then no standardization is performed.
 This option should be used if the input data is already standardized or if an explicit singular value decomposition is required.
 Note, however, that if the columns of the data matrix are not mean-centered, then the computed **variance** and **total_variance** will be meaningless.

 If a full decomposition is required (so that all principal components are found) then `svd solver` should be set to `gesdd`.
 The LAPACK routines DGESDD or SGESDD (for double and single precision data respectively) will then be used.
 This choice offers the best performance.
 Setting `svd solver` to `auto` results in the same behaviour.